How To Make Onion Rings Homemade

 - Peel onions and slice thick (about ⅓ to ½-inch).
 Optionally, remove the inner thin membrane of each ring.3 medium sweet onions

-- Push out rings from the onion thick slices and set aside.
-Cover with paper towel (not sealed in plastic or lid).
+- Push out rings from the onion thick slices.

-- Add in optional batter seasoning ingredients, if desired, and mix well.
-Put all the onion rings into the batter and gently mix them up to coat.½ tsp Garlic Powder, ¼ tsp Ground Black Pepper
+- Put all the onion rings into the batter and gently mix them up to coat thoroughly.

-- Heat the frying pan with the small layer of frying oil (about ⅛-¼ inch deep) to about medium high.½ cup oil
+- Heat the frying pan with the small layer of frying oil (about ¼ inch deep) to between medium and medium-high heat.½ cup oil

 - After oil is hot, place each battered ring into the pan until it's a little less than full.